-A lot of Craigslist ads say “spacious” or “large” and you think you can fit all of your belongings in the room, but ultimately, they are usually pretty small rooms with small closest and minimal storage.
-They have likely filled all other closest in the home already leaving you with nowhere to store your personal belongings.
+A lot of Craigslist ads say “spacious” or “large”, and you think you can fit all of your belongings in the room, but ultimately, they are usually pretty small rooms with small closets and minimal storage.
+They have likely filled all other closest in the home already, leaving you with nowhere to store your personal belongings.
 So do be sure to ask about personal storage or be prepared to rent a storage space.
 This is important because going from your own living space to a roommate situation can leave you more crammed than you think.

 Choose your new roommates wisely!